 Traditionally, the Service has been committed to respecting and recognizing the unique position of the Aboriginal community as the original peoples of this land.
 Keeping true to that legacy, the Service has reaffirmed its commitment to progressively working with our Aboriginal community by adopting into operational practice the document entitled Aboriginal Policing - Statement of Commitment and Guiding Principles.
 In keeping with the fundamental components of this document, the Service is dedicated to working both collectively and individually with members of the Aboriginal community to provide inclusive, bias-free service in an atmosphere of mutual respect, understanding and trust.
-Components of the APU which support the Aboriginal community community community community and trust.
+Components of the APU which support the Aboriginal community can be broadly divided into four categories: